scramjetorg/platform-docs/templates/README.md

 Terminal 2️⃣ shows the output of the program that we launched using STH CLI.

-Terminal 3️⃣ shows the output of the `node` command that runs the app which generates random numbers and sends them to the instances's input.
+Terminal 3️⃣ shows the output of the `node` command that runs the app which generates random numbers and sends them to the q's input.

 ## Work with TypeScript (ts-node)